7 Best Mobility Aids for Walking

 Wheelchairs

-In the event that your mobility issues no longer allow you to walk, or you tire easily when walking long distances, a wheelchair could be a good solution.
+If your mobility issues no longer allow you to walk, or using a rollator is no longer helping you walk short or long distances without tiring, a wheelchair is your next step.
 There are several kinds of wheelchairs available to suit your physical ability and intended use.

 Transport Chairs